tryolabs/norfair/README.md

      return np.linalg.norm(detection.points - tracked_object.estimate)
 ```

 As an example we use [Detectron2](https://github.com/facebookresearch/detectron2) to get the single point detections to use with this distance function.
-We just use the centroids of the bounding boxes it produces around cars as our detections and get the following results.
+We just use the centroids of the bounding boxes it produces around cars as our detections, and get the following results.

 ![Tracking cars with Norfair](docs/traffic.gif)